NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  **Development Note:**

- Initially, we proposed all metadata files to be stored as delimited files with a header and body section.
-The header contains the 64 character hash (content identifier) of the data file described by this metadata, followed by a space, then the `formatId` of the metadata format for the metadata in the file, and then a NULL (`\x00`).
+ Initially, only a system metadata file was described, which was proposed to be stored as delimited files with a header and body section.
+The header contains the 64 character hash (content identifier) of the data file described by this sysmeta, followed by a space, then the `formatId` of the metadata format for the metadata in the file, and then a NULL (`\x00`).
 This header is then followed by the content of the metadata document in UTF-8 encoding.

- This metadata file is then named using the SHA-256 hash of the persistent identifier (PID) of the object that it describes, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
+ This metadata file's permanent address is then calculated by using the SHA-256 hash of the persistent identifier (PID) of the object that it describes, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
 So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.
- However, since data and metadata uploads to Metacat must be handled as they are received, scenarios could arise where we would be unable to completely store the metadata of a given PID without first storing the object.
+However, since data and metadata uploads to Metacat must be handled as they are received, situations could arise where we would be unable to completely store the metadata of a given PID without first storing the object.

- To retain atomicity of uploads to HashStore, we decided to extract the header section and separate its respective contents into a standalone directory, creating a reference file.
- Additionally, all metadata types for a given PID can now be stored with the same API call, based on the given PID and metadata type (formatId).
+ To retain atomicity of uploads to HashStore, we decided to extract the header section and separate its contents into a standalone directory, creating two types of reference files.
+Additionally, all metadata types for a given PID can now be stored with the same API call, based on the given `PID` and metadata type (`formatId`).

 **Reference Files (a.k.a.
 Tags)**